-However, the smoothie produced by the VERSA was superior to that made by the Nutri Ninja.
-Performance did not improve when it came to making a berry smoothie, leaving an entire strawberry unblended and the majority of the seeds intact.
+Performance did not improve when making a berry smoothie; the Versa left an entire strawberry unblended and the majority of the seeds intact.

-The same thing happened with the fruit and oat smoothie, with it taking three full smoothie cycles to get the drink even remotely palatable.
-Even then, it still had a very grainy texture with plenty of unblended almonds and oats interspersed throughout the drink.
-However, the VERSA did finish out this quartet of tests with an alright showing at making an Oreo shake, producing a decent drink that only had a single chunk of ice cream that remained unblended.
-We did have to stop and scrape down the sides of the pitcher to get the drink to successfully blend though.
+The same thing happened with the fruit and oat smoothie.
+It took three full smoothie cycles to get the drink even remotely palatable.
+Even then, it still had a very grainy texture, full of unblended almonds and oats.
+However, the Versa produced a decent Oreo shake, with only a single chunk of ice cream that remained unblended.
+We had to stop and scrape down the sides of the pitcher to successfully blend the drink, though.

-The margarita produced by the VERSA was quite nice, though there were some irregularly large ice chunks dispersed throughout the drink.
-The rest of the drink did have a very smooth texture and was close to an ideal margarita.
+The margarita produced by the Versa was quite nice, though there were some irregularly large ice chunks dispersed throughout the drink.
+The rest of the drink had a very smooth texture and was close to an ideal margarita.

-Ranking on par to our Ice metric, Convenience also accounted for 20% of the overall score.
-To assess how convenient to use the VERSA is, we looked at how easy to clean it is, whether or not there are preset functions, the presence of a digital timer, how easy the lid is to remove, and if you could place the pitcher back on the base after washing to dry or if you needed to spread the components out on a dish rack.
-The VERSA didn't do terribly well, meriting a 5 out of 10 for its relatively lackluster performance.
+Ranking on par with our Ice metric, Convenience also accounted for 20% of the overall score.
+To assess how convenient the Versa is to use, we looked at its ease of cleaning, the presence of preset functions and a digital timer, how easy the lid is to remove, and whether you could place the pitcher back on the base after washing to dry or if you needed to spread the components out on a dish rack.
+The Versa only scored average here.

-The VERSA is not dishwasher safe, so manual washing is required.
-This model isn't the easiest to clean by hand, as there are a few sharp edges and hard to reach places on the pitcher that can trap food.
-The lid also had some difficult to clean areas, really requiring you to clean it with a toothbrush-style brush.
+This blender is not dishwasher safe, so manual washing is required.
+It's also not the easiest to clean by hand, as there are a few sharp edges and hard-to-reach places on the pitcher that can trap food.
+Similarly, the lid had some difficult-to-clean areas, requiring you to clean it with a toothbrush-style brush.
 However, there is plenty of ventilation if you place the pitcher back on the base for it to dry, provided you put it slightly offset to allow air to reach underneath.
 It still will dry much faster when spread out on a dish rack or mat.

-This model lacks a digital timer, but it does have a few preset operations.
+This model lacks a digital timer, but it features a few preset operations.
 These are clearly labeled on the blender itself and very easy to use.

-Accounting for 15% of the total score for the VERSA, our Pureeing metric consists of a trifecta of tests: mixing and heating soup, as well as pureeing nut butter.
-The VERSA did reasonably well, meriting a 7 out of 10 for its performance.
+Accounting for 15% of the Versa's total score, our Pureeing metric consists of a trifecta of tests: mixing and heating soup, as well as pureeing nut butter.
+The Versa did reasonably well here.

-The Oster struggled a little with the nut butter test, getting exceedingly hot and forcing us to stop the test part way through.
-However, after we gave it a little break and added a tiny bit of extra oil, the VERSA eventually made a high-quality nut butter that was on par with the A2500.
+It struggled somewhat in our nut butter test, getting exceedingly hot and forcing us to stop the test partway through.
+However, after we gave it a little break and added a touch of extra oil, the Versa eventually made a high-quality nut butter that was on par with the Vitamix A2500.

-The VERSA did a mediocre job at mixing the tomato soup, creating a thicker mixture that required us to force it through the sieve.
+The Versa did a mediocre job making tomato soup, creating a thicker mixture that required us to force it through the sieve.
 There was also plenty of leftover unblended food in the sieve.

 For the final 15% of the score, we assessed how well each appliance did when tasked with grinding up hard food.
-We again used a trio of tests, rating the performance of the VERSA on how well it grated parmesan cheese, powdered sugar, and milled cornmeal.
-It did reasonably well, earning an 8 out of 10 overall.
+We again used a trio of tests, rating the Versa's performance with grating parmesan cheese, powdered sugar, and milled cornmeal.
+The blender scored reasonably well here.

 95% of the cornmeal produced by the blender from milling popcorn passed right through the sieve without any difficulties.